 CIC's revenue is comprised of dividends from subsidiary Crown corporations and revenue from investments.
-Dividends from subsidiary Crown corporations are the primary determinant in CIC's ability to pay regular dividends to the GRF.

-Net earnings increase of \$59.9 million

-Revenues are influenced by weather conditions, commodity markets, general economic and geopolitical conditions, interest and exchange rates, competition, the regulatory environment, technology changes and global pandemics.
+Dividends from subsidiary Crown corporations are the primary determinant in CIC's ability to pay regular dividends to the GRF. \$272.4 MILLION Net earnings increase of \$59.9 million economic and geopolitical conditions, interest and exchange rates, competition, the regulatory environment, technology changes and global pandemics.
 Examples include: